kengz/openai_lab/source/includes/_ALGORITHMS.md

 # <a name="algorithms"></a>Algorithms

 The currently implemented algorithms combine deep neural networks with a number of classic reinforcement learning algorithms.
 These are just a starting point.
 Please invent your own!
-We will also continue to add algorithms over time.

 ## What is reinforcement learning?